-Crowdsourcing can be a huge help for your budget!
+Crowdsourcing can be a huge help for your budget.
 Try asking your reunion attendees for contacts and connections in a destination so you might get better deals or the best services available.
 Ask everyone for discount codes or loyalty program options – your attendees might save at specific hotels or restaurants.
-Even airline prices might be better if someone in your group can book on points!
+Even airline prices might be better if someone in your group can book on points.
 It’s a great idea to ask everyone for helpful tips and insider access.

-11. Rewards for a Reunion Budget
+11. Use Rewards for Reunion Budgeting

-Credit card rewards, hotel loyalty points, bulk store memberships…all of these types of reward programs can be great for your pocket!
+Credit card rewards, hotel loyalty points, bulk store memberships…all of these types of reward programs can be great for your pocket.
 Maybe you have your own rewards you can use or you could ask your family members about their opportunities.

 12. Be a Smart Negotiator

-Never leave money on the table!
+Never leave money on the table.
 It’s always a good idea to ask for discounts, negotiate with vendors, and try to help your bottom line as best you can.
 Sticking to a reunion budget means you might have to push back a little bit to get the things you need at the price point you can offer.

 13. Use Tech for Collecting Cash

-The days of waiting for checks to arrive in the mail are long gone!
+The days of waiting for checks to arrive in the mail are long gone.
 Be a smart reunion budget planner and utilize technology to save yourself some headaches.

 You’re bound to have a few family members who are hesitant to send money digitally.
 That’s okay — don’t pressure them.
 At the very least, you should be able to save yourself a trip to the bank by depositing their traditional checks through your own bank app.

-14. How to Fund a Reunion
+14. How to Fund a Family Gathering or Reunion